St. Xavier's High School, Loyola Hall, Ahmedabad

 St. Xavier's Loyola Hall is a Catholic school that offers primary, secondary and higher secondary education in Ahmedabad, Gujarat, India.
 Since 2006, it has been a co-educational school; prior to 2006, it was an all-boys school.

-In 2020, Father Xavier Amalraj S.J. was appointed principal of the school.
-In 2016, Mrs. Laxmi Iyer was appointed the headmistress of the primary school.

 History

 St. Xavier's Loyola Hall was founded by Father Fernando Arellano S.J. on December 3, 1956.
 An outreach program in the 1960s led by the students and faculty of St. Xavier's Loyola Hall inspired the establishment of the St. Xavier's Social Service Society, a charitable Jesuit organization.

 The St. Xavier's Loyola Hall primary school was designed by Hasmukh C. Patel.

 Academics

 St. Xavier's Loyola Hall offers K-12 education with each standard consisting of three sections offering English medium instruction and one section offering Gujarati medium instruction.
 It offers science and commerce streams for standard 11 and 12.

-Sports Day

-Sports Day has been an integral part of Loyola's Sports Culture.

-There are 4 clubs viz.
-Lions, Panthers, Bears and Tiger.
-Each club compete against each other to win the overall tournament.
-There is a point system based on the games any club player wins.
-Running, Relay, Cycling, Long Jump, High Jump, and March Past were some the events that take place on Sports Day.

-Facilities

-St Xavier's Loyola Hall provides students with the following facilities: